kyma-project/api-gateway/docs/user/README.md

 APIRule Controller uses [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper) and [Istio](https://istio.io/) resources to expose and secure APIs.

-### RateLimit Controller

-RateLimit Controller streamlines the implementation of rate limiting, providing means to effectively manage service traffic.
-It translates configuration specified in RateLimit CR into EnvoyFilters, which Istio uses to enforce rate limiting at the Envoy proxy level.

 ## API/Custom Resource Definitions

 The apigateways.operator.kyma-project.io CustomResourceDefinition (CRD) describes the APIGateway CR that APIGateway Controller uses to manage the module and its resources.
 See [APIGateway Custom Resource](./custom-resources/apigateway/04-00-apigateway-custom-resource.md).

 The apirules.operator.kyma-project.io CRD describes the APIRule CR that APIRule Controller uses to expose and secure APIs.
-See [APIRule Custom Resource](./custom-resources/apirule/README.md).

-The ratelimits.operator.kyma-project.io CRD describes the RateLimit CR that RateLimit Controller uses to configure rate limiting functionality on the service mesh level.
 See [APIRule Custom Resource](./custom-resources/apirule/README.md).

 ## Resource Consumption